 Vacation time is granted only if your child has been in attendance for at least ten consecutive months.
 And can only be used once during a calendar year.

 Just Right Child Care is conscious of travel that’s why we will be opened from 7 a.m. to 5:30 p.m.
-If you are late picking up your child a fee of $10 per 15 minutes may be charged.
+If you are late picking up your child a fee of $5.00 for the first minute then $2.00 per minute after that, may be charged.

 Individual Program Plans (IPP) and Routine Base Intervention Plans (RBIP):